-Lisbon markets are at the heart of community life.
+Lisbon markets are the heart of community life.

 Best Time to Visit

-It’s neither too crowded, because most regular customers will be done by then, nor too slow, so you’ll still be able to feel that market vibe.
-There’s also a better chance that vendors have more time and patience to talk to you.
-Most of them might not speak English, but gesturing can go a long way.
+It won’t be too crowded, because most regular customers will be done by then, or too slow, so you’ll still be able to feel that market vibe.
+With fewer people, there’s also a better chance that vendors will have more time to talk to you.
+Many of them may not speak English, but gesturing can go a long way.

 Saturdays are busy from opening to closing time, so avoid this day of the week altogether if you can.

-Markets in Lisbon are a combination of stalls selling fresh products with smaller stores providing other services and food courts, restaurants, or cafés.
-Most of them will have different business hours for the different sections, with the cafés and restaurants open until late.
+Markets in Lisbon are a combination of stalls selling fresh products, smaller stores providing other services, and food courts, restaurants, or cafés.
+Most will have different business hours for the different sections, with the cafés and restaurants open until late.

-Some examples are Mercado de Campo de Ourique, Mercado de São Bento, Mercado da Ribeira (Time Out Market), and Mercado de Santa Clara (next to the flea market Feira da Ladra that takes place every Tuesday and Saturday).
+Some examples of multi-faceted markets are the Mercado de Campo de Ourique, Mercado de São Bento, Mercado da Ribeira (Time Out Market), and Mercado de Santa Clara (next to the flea market Feira da Ladra that takes place every Tuesday and Saturday).

 How to Shop at a Lisbon Market

-At Devour Lisbon we’ve never come across a vendor who isn’t sweet, talkative, and proud of their stall.
-That said, they’re also straightforward and they’re not there just to chit chat.
-The occasional dialogue will occur between deboning a fish or bagging half a kilo of onions, but that’s part of the customer service, not the focus of your trip.
+You’d be hard-pressed to find a vendor who isn’t sweet, talkative and proud of their stall.
+That said, they’re also straightforward and they’re not there just to chat.
+The occasional dialogue will occur while deboning a fish or bagging half a kilo of onions, but that’s part of the customer service, not the focus of your trip.

 Most locals have their go-to vendor for each different product, after years of nurturing a trusted relationship.
-Sometimes that relationship comes from their parents and their parents’ parents.
-Shopping at a market can be a true family affair in Lisbon.
-However, newcomers are treated just as kindly.
+Sometimes that relationship comes from their parents and their parents’ parents—shopping at a market can be a true family affair in Lisbon.
+Of course, newcomers are treated just as kindly.

 When you’re not sure of what to buy, the dialogue is reversed.
 The vendor will ask you if you feel like something to stew or grill or fry, and, depending on your answer, a series of suggestions follows.
 It often includes sharing a family recipe or a special trick to season it.